SEESolutions-it/DpdlEngine/README.md

-The DpdlEngine lite release package includes an encoded DpdlPacket (dpdl_PHONEBOOK.dpdl) and the corresponding Dpdl code definition file (dpdl_PHONEBOOK.c) used to encode the DpdlPacket.The next section 'How to run the examples' will describe how to execute and perform queries on a DpdlPacket.
+The DpdlEngine lite release package includes an encoded DpdlPacket (dpdl_PHONEBOOK.dpdl) and the corresponding Dpdl code definition file (dpdl_PHONEBOOK.c) used to encode the DpdlPacket.
+The next section 'How to run the examples' will describe how to allocate, execute and perform queries on a DpdlPacket.